firecat53/dockerfiles/syncthing/README.md

 Update Syncthing version to latest values in the Dockerfile.

-*NOTE*: the userid of the <username> you select will not necessarily match the username on your host if the UID isn't the same.
-Default user and UID are `syncthing 22000`.
+*NOTE*: To prevent permissions problems, build Syncthing to match the uid and gid of the user who will be running Syncthing.

-    docker build --build-arg SYCNTHING_USER=<username> --build-arg UID=1000 -t syncthing .
+    docker build --build-arg=uid=$(id -u) --build-arg=gid=$(id -g) -t syncthing .

 Pass `--build-arg VERSION=v0.xx.xx` to build a specific version.
 Default version is kept updated in the Dockerfile.